How azeliragon works

-Azeliragon is a small molecule that inhibits a receptor protein that is thought to be involved in the development of Alzheimer’s disease, called the receptor for advanced glycation endproducts, or RAGE.
+Azeliragon is a small molecule that inhibits a receptor protein thought to be involved in the development of Alzheimer’s disease, called the receptor for advanced glycation endproducts, or RAGE.

-RAGE is a family of proteins present on the surface of several types of cells in the brain.
-It has several partner proteins, one of which is the advanced glycation endproduct (AGE).
-The accumulation of AGE in cells and tissues occurs naturally during aging but is accelerated in Alzheimer’s disease.
+RAGE is a family of proteins present on the surface of several cell types in the brain.
+It has many partner proteins, one of which is the advanced glycation endproduct (AGE).
+The accumulation of AGE in cells and tissues occurs naturally during aging, but is accelerated in Alzheimer’s disease.

-When AGE binds to RAGE, it triggers a state of inflammation that eventually leads to Alzheimer’s disease.
-This state of inflammation is characterized by blood vessel dysfunction, which promotes the transport of amyloid beta (Aβ), the main component of amyloid plaques found in the brain of Alzheimer’s disease patients, into the brain.
+When AGE binds to RAGE, it triggers a state of inflammation that is thought to eventually lead to Alzheimer’s disease.
+This state of inflammation is characterized by blood vessel dysfunction, which promotes the transport of amyloid-beta (Aβ) — the main component of amyloid plaques found in the brains of Alzheimer’s disease patients — into the brain.
 It is also characterized by oxidative stress and an abnormal aggregation of a protein called tau in the form of filaments inside nerve cells, leading to their death.

 Azeliragon binds to RAGE and prevents it from binding to its partner proteins and causing the inflammatory process that leads to Alzheimer’s disease.

 Azeliragon in clinical trials

 Initial Phase 2 clinical trials in patients with mild to moderate Alzheimer’s disease aimed to identify a safe, well-tolerated, and effective dose of azeliragon.

 One Phase 2 study found that 10 weeks of treatment with azeliragon was safe and well-tolerated in Alzheimer’s disease patients, indicating the feasibility of a larger trial.